Dillon Francis

-Dillon Hart Francis (born October 5, 1987), also known as DJ Hanzel, is an American electronic music producer and DJ.
+Dillon Hart Francis (born October 5, 1987) is an American electronic music producer and DJ.
 He played a key role in popularizing moombahton and later developed its heavier variants, moombahcore and EDM trap.

 Early life and education

-Dillon Hart Francis was born on October 5, 1987, in Los Angeles, California, to an American father who works in alternative medicine, and a Serbian-Croatian mother.
+Dillon Hart Francis was born on October 5, 1987, in Los Angeles, to an American father who works in alternative medicine, and a Serbian-Croatian mother.
 He described his upbringing as sheltered, noting he did not learn swear words until the age of 15 and was only allowed to watch television after viewing two hours of Sesame Street.

 He attended Los Angeles County High School for the Arts, where he took a course that emphasized creative expression across various art forms.
 He then briefly enrolled at Santa Monica College before leaving to pursue a music career.
 With $500, he moved to Atlanta to work with a friend but later returned to Los Angeles to focus on DJing.
 He credited his parents for their support while also encouraging financial responsibility by requiring him to pay rent, which they later returned when he moved out.